 Notes

-- If you do not have a cast iron skillet, this can me made in a 9-inch round deep dish pie pan.
+- If you do not have a cast iron skillet, this can be made in a 9-inch round deep dish pie pan.
 Baking time may need to be adjusted.

-- Cornbread will keep for 1-2 days in a sealed container at room temperature, up to 1 week in the refrigerator, or frozen for up to 3 months.
+- Cornbread will keep for 1-2 days in a sealed container at room temperature or frozen for up to 3 months.

 Your corn bread is a staple in my home.
 Love your recipes.
 I found a sauce recipe that has tomato paste in it but do not remember where I got it from.
 Since I go to your site often I was wondering if that was from you.
 It was excellent for fish and chicken.
 Anyway, thanks for all you do!
 Have a great weekend!